FestusKoech/bettingAI-main/README.md

 ## License 🪪 • ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 This project is licensed under the MIT License.
-This permissive license allows for reuse, modification, and distribution of the code, as long as the copyright notice and license text are included.
+This permissive license allows for the reuse, modification, and distribution of the code, as long as the copyright notice and license text are included.
 The MIT License grants you the freedom to use the project in your own work, as well as contribute to its development and enhancement.
 Please review the [LICENSE](LICENSE) file for more details.